nheesele/carbon_emission_analysis/README.md

 Through this analysis, we hope to gain an understanding of the environmental impact of different industries and contribute to making informed decisions in sustainable development.

+## Data Souce:

+Our dataset is compiled from publicly available data from nature.com and encompasses the product carbon footprints (PCF) for various companies.
+PCFs represent the greenhouse gas emissions associated with specific products, quantified in CO2 (carbon dioxide equivalent).

 ## Data Structure
 The dataset consists of 4 tables containing information regarding carbon emissions generated during the production of goods.